Karl Friedrich Vollrath Hoffmann

 Karl Friedrich Vollrath Hoffmann (15 July 1796, in Stargard – 30 August 1842, in Stuttgart) was a German geographer.

-He studied at the University of Berlin, and afterwards taught classes in Philipp Emanuel von Fellenberg's institute (Hofwyl College).
-Later on, he was named director of Cotta's geographical institute in Stuttgart.
-In 1829 he obtained his habilitation and served as a lecturer at the University of Munich.
-Due to outspoken remarks regarding Catholicism, he lost his position at Munich and subsequently returned to Stuttgart.
+He studied at the Friedrich Wilhelm University of Berlin, and afterwards taught classes in Philipp Emanuel von Fellenberg's institute (Hofwyl College).
+Later on, he was named director of Cotta's geographical institute at the University of Stuttgart.
+In 1829, he obtained his habilitation and served as a lecturer at the Ludwig-Maximilians-Universität München.
+Due to outspoken remarks regarding Catholicism, he lost his position at the Ludwig-Maximilians-Universität München and subsequently returned to Stuttgart.

 With Alexander von Humboldt and Heinrich Berghaus, he was editor of the geographical journal "Annalen der erd, völker- und staatenkunde".
 Hoffmann, an “energetically active pedagogical nature”, is one of the important popularizers of geography in the 19th century in Germany.
 He also emerged as a critic of the Christian mission, denouncing its “ill-considered conversion fury” overseas.